EliAndrewC/l7r/rules/11-non_pc_schools.md

 You get a free raise on any type of roll.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your precepts skill, which may be spent on commerce, heraldry, sincerity, tact, attack, and wound checks after seeing your roll.
+Each adventure you get 2X free raises, where X is your precepts skill, which may be spent after seeing your roll on commerce, heraldry, sincerity, tact, attack, and wound checks.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your School Ring now costs 5 fewer XP.
 Your skill is considered 2 higher for the purpose of computing free raises for any contested roll you did not initiate.